rhaamo/kicad-amiga2000/README.md

 My first prototype have been tested with DiagROM v1.1.

 Working: mouse, zorro listing of detected cards, composite video out, video out, serial (out at least), one audio ch (the other one should work too), keyboard.
+Booting a workbench from the accelerator CF sorta work until noise issue or something make any disk I/O hang and crash.

-Left to test: floppy, parallel port, booting a workbench, if the RTC works properly.
+Left to test: floppy, parallel port, if the RTC works properly.

 The DiagROM detects 1024kB of chipmem, the extended test goes all the way up to 1023kB and then throw an error, I'm not sure if it's a DiagROM issue or just expected.